rbowsley/lamplighthelp/source/22-4-0_Cost_data_linked_to_Staff_Management_Module..markdown

 - The {{staff}} member has been added to the attendance list.
 - The {{staff}} member's attendance type is 'attended' and their role is 'staff'.

 If this has been set up, you can run a {{work}} report to show you the costs (this will include staffing and expenses) of the {{work}} that you have done.
-When running the report simply choose 'Cost data' from the 'Data to show' list on the report presentation tab.
-(For more on running reports please see XXXXXXXXXXXXXXXXXXXX).
+For more on this please see XXXXXXXXXXXXXXXXXXXX).

 **Authorising Expenses**